Lian-D/Walmart-Mario-Maker/README.md

 - Image representing our door.

 `key`: Button
 - A key required for our door to open.
 If button given exists in the same level and is collected, the door will spawn and allow the player to go through.
+If specified as "none", then the door will be spawned in at game start or level load.

 ### Example usage
 ```